symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

 How to connect to MongoDB
 #########################

-Learn how to access your API node MongoDB instance.
+Learn how to access your API node's MongoDB instance.

+.. note:: **This is an advanced feature**

-The :doc:`REST Gateway <../../api>` offers a broad range of endpoints so that you don't have to connect to MongoDB.
+  The :doc:`REST Gateway <../../api>` offers a broad range of endpoints so that you don't have to connect to an API node's internal database directly.

-Still, if you are developing new plugins for Symbol, or analyzing extensive blockchain data, you might want to consider connecting to MongoDB directly.
+  However, if you are developing new plugins for Symbol, or analyzing extensive blockchain data, you might need to connect directly to MongoDB **for debugging purposes**.

 By the end of this guide, you will be connected to your API node database instance and doing some basic queries.